-I am a committed republican, and believe fundamentally that a country’s Head of State should be selected by its electorate.
-I have talked about the role of the monarchy in my vision, and also the role of the church.
+I am a committed republican, and believe fundamentally that a country’s Head of State should be selected by its people.
+I have talked about the role of the monarchy in my vision, and also the role of the church, which is linked.

-A big reason for this view is that different member states are given different voting weights.
-In that respect, it is similar to the US’s Electoral College system.
+A big reason for this is that different member states are given different voting weights – one person’s vote is often worth more than another’s.
+In that respect, it is similar to the US Electoral College, which I think is also flawed.
 At one stage, I posted about the Maltese Anomaly.

-However, I was strongly in favour a close relationship with the EU, and I talk about how a future might look, including posts about a possible customs union and the UK’s ongoing deal with the EU, and about how my idea would sideline the need for an Irish Backstop.
+However, I was strongly in favour a close relationship with the EU, and I talk about how a future might have looked, including posts about a possible customs union and the UK’s ongoing deal with the EU, and about how my idea would sideline the need for an Irish Backstop.

 For the longest time, there were calls for a re-run of the referendum.
-The campaign was called the People’s Vote, as if somehow the previous vote had not been a people’s vote, and I was strongly opposed.
+The campaign was called the People’s Vote, as if the previous vote had not been a people’s vote.
+I was strongly opposed.
 I believe in using referendums heavily to decide issues, and that each one must be binding.
+So I think it was correct that the Brexit vote was carried through.
 We cannot just ignore referendums which go against us.

 The Role of the State

 I once wrote an essay on the subject of Public Ownership.